mwhatter/OpenPhalanX/README.md

 # OpenPhalanX: No one stands alone

 OpenPhalanX is a comprehensive toolkit designed to secure remote systems.
 Whether you're an IT professional seeking to automate system tasks, or a cybersecurity specialist handling incident response, OpenPhalanX offers an array of features to streamline your operations.
+This project is primarily written in PowerShell.
+I believe this is possibly the most beginner friendly language to work with and I hope it helps everyone feel comfortable digging into the code to understand how it works and how you might modify it to fit any of your needs.

 ## Table of Contents
 - [Installation](#installation)